Chiropractic Care for Mental Health: Easing Anxiety and Depression Naturally

 Sleep, Stress, and Recovery

-Sleep is one of the most important factors in emotional well-being — and one of the first things to go when stress and anxiety take hold.
+Sleep is one of the most important factors in emotional well-being, and one of the first things to go when stress and anxiety take hold.

 Many patients who begin chiropractic care for physical complaints report an unexpected but welcome improvement in sleep quality.
-This makes physiological sense: when the body is carrying less pain and tension, and when the nervous system is better balanced between sympathetic and parasympathetic activity, the conditions for restorative sleep improve.
+This makes physiological sense.
+When the body is carrying less pain and tension, and when the nervous system is better balanced between sympathetic and parasympathetic activity, the conditions for restorative sleep improve.

 Better sleep supports emotional regulation, stress tolerance, cognitive clarity, and mood stability.
 In this way, the downstream effects of chiropractic care on sleep can be one of its most meaningful contributions to mental well-being.

-A Complementary Approach — Not a Replacement
+A Complementary Approach, Not a Replacement

 Chiropractic care does not diagnose or treat anxiety, depression, or any other mental health condition.
 It is not a replacement for psychotherapy, counseling, psychiatric care, or medication when those are indicated.